 Brush and floss your teeth every day.

 Brushing and flossing helps remove dental plaque, a sticky film of bacteria (germs).
-If plaque builds up, it can cause cavities (tooth decay) or gum disease.
+If plaque builds up on your teeth, it can cause cavities or gum disease.

 - Brush your teeth with fluoride toothpaste twice a day.
 Brush after breakfast and before bed.

 - Floss between your teeth every day.
 If flossing is hard for you, ask a dentist about using a special brush or pick instead.